FHIRType/workshop/README.md

 If this all succeeds, when you run that configuration a git-bash terminal will open, which will then open a PuTTY terminal, weirdly you have to keep them both open.

+### Accessing the shared directory

+> The directory `/home/public` is accessible by all users, there is a clone of the workshop in there